-(1) prepares the skin with a 100% organic, antibacterial pre-shave oil (2) provides a smooth, bump-free shave with our house-made therapeutic, organic shaving bars (3) treats and seals the skin with our aftershave h20 which includes aloe and skin smoothing alpha hydroxy (4) moisturizes and protects with a bacteria fighting balm.
+(1) prepares the skin with 100% organic, antibacterial protection (2) provides a smooth, bump-free shave with our protective pre-shave oils (3) sanitizes and protects the skin via our aftershave h20 which includes aloe and skin smoothing alpha hydroxy

-Our product line features organic ingredients to help your skin look its best!
+Our product line features an all organic lineup to help your skin look its best!